mgrebenets/mgrebenets.github.io/_posts/2015-02-18-whats-your-destination.md

     { platform:iOS, id:5dc0e5a8a9f7c0af1feea4bfa13860c9e61350d6, name:Maksym's iPhone }
 {% endhighlight %}

+Thanks [Tor Arne](https://disqus.com/by/disqus_ToXiGZRJLc/) for pointing out `-destination-timeout` option in the comments.
+Without this option `xcodebuild` will take way too long to figure out that destination doesn't exist.

 ## Back to Destination

 Now that last output from `xcodebuild` is much better than anything else.
 It gives you all the key-value pairs as is, no additional guesswork involved.
 You get the "platform", "OS" and "name" keys, and as a bonus you get an undocumented "id" key.
 Give it a try and see that it actually works.